lturnerbio/TURNER_Scripting_Project/README.md

 *MAKE SURE FOR THIS STEP YOU ARE RUNNING FASTQC ON YOUR CUTADAPTED FILES*

 Ran using medium queue, 16 cores, 4:00:00, 16gb memory limit.

+You can dowload these files to your computer using the same ``scp`` command as the first FastQC run.
+Make sure your path is on the correct files!!

 # Trinity